Vancouver-Strathcona

-Vancouver-Strathcona is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
+Vancouver-Strathcona (formerly Vancouver-Mount Pleasant) is a provincial electoral district in British Columbia that has been represented in the Legislative Assembly of British Columbia since 1991.

-The district of Vancouver-Mount Pleasant was created covering much of the same territory in 1991.
-The riding adopted its current name and had modest boundary adjustments from the 2024 election, which implemented the results of the 2021 redistribution.
+Created under the 1991 British Columbia electoral redistribution, the district was first contested in the 1991 general election.
+Formed from parts of Vancouver Centre and Vancouver East, the district adopted its current name and underwent modest boundary adjustments for the 2024 election, which implemented the results of the 2021 redistribution.